microsoft/jacdac-stm32x0/README.md

 * `make r` for `make run`
 * `make l` for `make flash-loop`
 * `make ff` for `make full-flash`

+When deploying for the first time on a given board, run `make ff`.
+Later run `make r`.

 Other than the building/deployment targets, the following might be of note: